BentleyJOakes/BentleyJOakes.github.io/index.markdown

 During my bachelor's degree at the University of Manitoba, I held three internships as part of the co-operative program.
 The first internship was at [Blackberry](https://www.blackberry.com) (formerly Research in Motion) in Waterloo, ON.
 The topic of this internship was on cryptographic communication protocols.
 The second and third internships were at [Electronic Arts](https://www.ea.com) in Montréal, QC.
 These internships focused on prototyping artifical intelligence solutions in video games.

-For more information, please see [my CV](assets/BOakes-CV.pdf).
+[//]: # (For more information, please see [my CV]&#40;assets/BOakes-CV.pdf&#41;.)

 ### News

-* 2025-03-27: I'm giving a talk entitled "Accelerating Digital Twin Research and Engineering" in [Prof. Istvan David's Engineering Digital Twins course](https://istvandavid.com/engineering-digital-twins/), at McMaster University.
+* 2025-03-27: I gave a talk entitled "Accelerating Digital Twin Research and Engineering" in [Prof. Istvan David's Engineering Digital Twins course](https://istvandavid.com/engineering-digital-twins/), at McMaster University.
+The slides are available here: [slides](/assets/slides/2025.BOakes_McMaster_slides_public.pdf)
+* 2025-03-11: I will be Student Volunteers Co-Chair for the [ACM/IEEE International Conference on Model-Driven Engineering Languages and Systems (MODELS) 2025](https://conf.researchr.org/home/models-2025), held in Ann Arbor, Michigan.
 * 2025-03-04: I've accepted the Student Volunteers Co-Chair position for the [Foundations of Software Engineering (FSE) conference](https://conf.researchr.org/home/fse-2025) 2026, held in Montréal.
 * 2025-03-03: Our SIMULATION special issue [Modeling and Simulation for Software Intensive Systems from IoT to Digital Twins](https://journals.sagepub.com/toc/simb/101/3) is now published.
-* 2025-02-13: The Oakes Lab will be welcoming Angelica Portocarrero to our lab this summer as a MITACS Globalink Intern.
+* 2025-02-13: The Oakes Lab will be welcoming [Angelica Portocarrero](https://www.linkedin.com/in/angelica-portocarrero/) to our lab this summer as a MITACS Globalink Intern.
+Welcome Angelica!
 * 2025-01-30: Our paper *CoMRAT: Commit Message Rationale Analysis Tool* has been accepted in the [International Conference on Mining Software Repositories (MSR)](https://2025.msrconf.org/).
 * 2025-01-25: I'm honoured to serve on the Program Committee for the [ACM/IEEE International Conference on Model-Driven Engineering Languages and Systems (MODELS) 2025](https://conf.researchr.org/home/models-2025).
 * 2024-12-09: I'm thrilled that our paper [*Building Domain-Specific Machine Learning Workflows: A Conceptual Framework for the State-of-the-Practice*](/assets/publications/Oakes2023%20-%20Building Domain-Specific Machine Learning Workflows: A Conceptual Framework for the State-of-the-Practice.pdf) has been accepted for a journal-first presentation at [ICSE 2025](https://conf.researchr.org/home/icse-2025) in Ottawa